Mountain top removal (MTR) mining

 After blasting has occurred, waste from mining operations is systematically dumped into nearby valleys, burying streams.
 This waste then releases toxic metals, killing life in streams and polluting ground water.
 Health problems such as cancer, liver and kidney disease and skin rashes have been found in correlation with people who drink water from wells contaminated by coal mining.
 The problem was exacerbated in 2002 when the Bush Administration changed rules in the Clean Water Act to allow waste material to be considered “fill,” effectively legalizing the dumping of toxic mining waste directly into Appalachian waterways.

-The expansion of mountaintop removal mining is fuelled by the fact that the U.S. is in the midst of a coal rush.
+The expansion of mountaintop removal mining is fuelled by the fact that the United States is in the midst of a coal rush.
 Currently, more than 150 new

 coal-fired power plants are in various stages of development around the